F4llenDeath/LC-MS-Toolkit/README.md

     1. Metabolite and natural products list are directly downloaded from the site. `merge_pubchem_csv.py` merges these two lists.
     2. After generating `pubchem/pubchem_raw.csv`, you can scrape the molecular weight and formula for each chemical URL (handling KNApSAcK, NPASS, and Wikidata layouts) with `scrape_mw_formula.py`

+A short script `merge_final_csvs.py` is availabel in `final` folder which merges the pubchem and tcmip dataset outcomes.

 ## Prerequisites

 - Google Chrome browser installed.